Silverplate: Origin

 Prior to the decision to use the B-29, serious consideration was given to using the British Avro Lancaster with its cavernous 33 ft bomb bay to deliver the weapon.
-It would have required much less modification, but would have required additional crew training for the USAAF crews.
-Major General Leslie R. Groves Jr., the director of the Manhattan Project, and General Henry H. Arnold, the Chief of United States Army Air Forces (USAAF), wished to use an American plane, if this was at all possible.
+It would have required much less modification but would have necessitated additional training for the United States Army Air Forces (USAAF) crews.
+Major General Leslie R. Groves Jr., the director of the Manhattan Project, and General Henry H. Arnold, the chief of USAAF, wished to use an American plane if this was at all possible.
+The superior range and high-altitude performance of the B-29 made it a much better choice, and after the B-29 began to be modified in November 1943 for carrying the atomic bomb, the suggestion for using the Lancaster never came up again.

 The first B-29 was delivered to the USAAF on 1 July 1943, and Groves met with Arnold later that month.
-Groves briefed Arnold on the Manhattan Project, and asked for his help in testing the ballistics of the Project's proposed bomb shapes.
+Groves briefed Arnold on the Manhattan Project and asked for his help in testing the ballistics of the project's proposed bomb shapes.
 Arnold and the head of the Ordnance Division at Los Alamos, Captain William S. Parsons, arranged for tests to be carried out at the Naval Proving Ground in Dahlgren, Virginia, in August 1943.
 No aircraft was available that could carry the 17 ft long Thin Man, so a 9 ft scale model was used.
 The results were disappointing – the bomb fell in a flat spin – but the need for a thorough test program was demonstrated.

 Groves met with Arnold again in September 1943.
-He informed Arnold that there was now a second bomb shape under consideration, the Fat Man, and formally requested that further tests be carried out, that not more than three B-29s be modified to carry the weapons, and that the USAAF form and train a special unit to deliver the bombs.
+He informed Arnold that there was now a second bomb shape under consideration, the Fat Man, and he formally requested that further tests be carried out, that not more than three B-29s be modified to carry the weapons, and that the USAAF form and train a special unit to deliver the bombs.
 Arnold delegated responsibility for this to Major General Oliver P. Echols.
-In turn, Echols designated Colonel Roscoe C. Wilson as the Project Officer.
+In turn, Echols designated Colonel Roscoe C. Wilson as the project officer.